 When a watch is subject to magnetic fields, it can become magnetized.

-The goods news to all of this is that there is an easy and affordable fix to demagnetize your watch.
+The good news about all of this is that there is an easy and affordable fix to demagnetize your watch.
 You don’t need to pay up hundreds of dollars to have the watch serviced.
-Instead, this can be resolved all with the help of a demagnetizer.
+Instead, this can be resolved with the help of a demagnetizer.
 Watch demagnetizers are cheap to buy and can demagnetize your watch in just a few seconds.
-Whilst many new watchmaking innovations and solutions have been invented in the recent decades to improve the anti-magnetic properties of watches, essentially all watches can become magnetied if they are subject to great enough magnet fields.
+Whilst many new watchmaking innovations and solutions have been invented in recent decades to improve the anti-magnetic properties of watches, essentially all watches can become magnetised if they are subject to great enough magnet fields.

 With that said, all mechanical watches can become magnetized.
 One step is obviously being careful with where you use your watch, but that is not always possible since there are magnets in so many places behind you.